andersonmcook/klon/README.md

 end
 ```

-See `Klon.Clonable` for [documentation](lib/klon/clonable.ex) on implementations.

-The protocol may instead be derived with zero or more options.
+The protocol may instead be derived with zero or more options:

 ```elixir
 defmodule Child do